itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 GUI-Operations
 ===================

-The first examples will show you the basic GUI operations together with plugin-handling, data acquisition and writing this data to disk.
+The first examples will show you the basic GUI operations together with plugin-handling, data acquisition and saving this data to the harddrive.

 Open and move a virtual stage
 ----------------------------------

-Let learn more about the |itom| -GUI-PlugIn-Interaction on the examle of the **DummyMotor**.
+Let us learn more about the |itom| -GUI-PlugIn-Interaction using the example of the **DummyMotor**.
+You will require the **DummyMotor** plug-in.

 At first, we have to initialize the stage.
-Therefore we select the **DummyMotor** within the **Plugins-Browser** (No. 6).
+The **Plugins-Browser** (No. 6) displays a list of all available Plug-ins, sorted by type.
+These DLL's are already loaded but not instantiated.
+To access the functionality of a plug-in we need to create an instance of it.
+To this end, we select the **DummyMotor** within the **Plugins-Browser** (No. 6).
+If the **DummyMotor** is not displayed, you need to get or build the plug-in first (refer to :ref:`install-cmake`).
 We right-click and select 'newInstance'.

 .. figure:: images/openDummyMotor1.png
     :width: 70 %